I teach workshops at various summer art programs and for organizations around the country and am willing

 Digital Printing + Hand Embellishment on Fabric

 This workshop offers the opportunity to integrate the possibilities of digital imaging, the ease and cleanliness of inkjet printing, and the tactile joys of hand-needlework.
 Participants will learn to use Adobe Photoshop to manipulate diverse images on Macintosh computers (with application for Windows-based computers), print those images on inexpensive inkjet printers that are ideal for home use, and discover a variety of hand-embellishment techniques that will make their printed fabrics rich and expressive.
 They will begin by scanning carefully selected images from home or from a small library provided by the instructor.
 Each morning, participants will develop their Photoshop skills by cropping, sizing, adjusting, manipulating, and printing images on natural and synthetic fabrics, and by experimenting with increasingly sophisticated digital tools and techniques.
 Each afternoon, participants will turn their attention to embellishing their prints by hand, exploring ways to integrate high-touch handwork with high-tech printing to create evocative personal images.
 They will use a variety of embellishment techniques to explore line weight, surface textures, color changes, methods of outlining and filling in shapes, optical blending, layering, overstitching, and overcastting.
 The instructor will guide participants through the blending of high-tech and high-touch processes and offer individual attention for each person’s work.
 Previous experience with Photoshop is not necessary, but participants should have basic hand-stitching skills.
+NOT currently being offered.

 Learn basic hand embroidery stitches working with simple materials.
 The class will focus on a small sampler of embroidered compositions.
 Longer versions will move on to embroidered compositions.